Trolleybuses in Neuchâtel: History

 Note: Opening dates above indicate the start of trolleybus service, where known.
 In cases of new trolleybus routes converted from tram lines, trams were replaced by a temporary motorbus service while the overhead wiring was modified, and thus the first day of trolleybus service did not immediately follow the last day of tram service.

+Until 1991, the city centre terminus of routes 7 and 8 was on narrow Rue St. Maurice.

 Opened in 1949, route 4 included interurban trolleybus service to Cernier, in the Val-de-Ruz, replacing a tramway as far as Valangin and motorbus service of the Val-de-Ruz transport company (VR) between there and Cernier.
 Service was jointly operated by TN and by VR, which operated the Val-de-Ruz trolleybus system (opened in 1948), with TN trolleybuses reaching Cernier and VR trolleybuses reaching Place Pury in Neuchâtel.
 However, most journeys on TN route 4 operated only between Neuchâtel and Valangin.
 Trolleybus route 4 and VR's Valangin–Cernier section both closed on 2 November 1969, and that was the final day of trolleybus service between the Val-de-Ruz and Neuchâtel.